greenonline/YACCAdventure/xtras/MD/Yacc_Lex_Notes.md

 ## Thorin example

  - I have a "give key to thorin" yacc example..!
-ExampleThorin1
+   - ExampleThorin1
  - I have a "give 10 gold pieces to thorin" yacc example..!
-ExampleThorin2
+   - ExampleThorin2
  - I have a "give 10 gold pieces to Thorin" yacc example..!
-ExampleThorin3
+   - ExampleThorin3
  - I have a "give 10 gold pieces to Thorin and then give key to Gandalf" yacc example..!
-ExampleThorin4
+   - ExampleThorin4

-How to do both int and string in yacc - DONE!
+How to do both int and string in yacc

+ - DONE!
 Use `union`

-Use left recursion to save memory `commands command TOKAND TOKTHEN` ExampleThorin6
+Use left recursion to save memory: `commands command TOKAND TOKTHEN`

+ - DONE!
+ExampleThorin6

-How to do partial matches and what is the precedence? i.e. "talk Thorin" and "talk Thorin to death" ExampleThorin5, DONE in ExampleThorin8, use the \n
+How to do partial matches and what is the precedence?

+ - i.e. "talk Thorin" and "talk Thorin to death"
+   - semi DONE in ExampleThorin5,
+ - DONE in ExampleThorin8, use the `\n`.

 [Writing lex Source](https://docs.oracle.com/cd/E19504-01/802-5880/6i9k05dgk/index.html) - meh